james-huang/james-huang.github.io/_posts/2015-12-27-how-to-use-your-go-pro.md

 When you are done, you should have a video that is less than 3 minutes long.
 If it is longer, go back and cut it down some more.
 A scuba-diving guy tied a GoPro to a hammerhead shark and that only needed 5 seconds[^sharkclip].
 If you think you can keep your friends and family entertained for more than 3 minutes in the age of pocket computers you are mistaken.

 After your first couple videos, you will get faster at video editing and you should be able to sit down and compile a video of the day's events after dinner.
 Remeber: when you are done editing wipe your SD card for your next video.

+Short clips.

 No hoarding.

 ---------------